 MAKING A BEQUEST

 By including the Center for Biological Diversity as a beneficiary in your will or living trust, you can leave a lasting legacy of conservation for generations to come (and possibly receive tax benefits now).
 This is the most common way of leaving a legacy to the Center.
-We’d be happy to talk with you about the different options: email firstname.lastname@example.org or call us toll-free at (866) 357-3349 x318 toll-free.
+We'd be happy to talk with you about the different options: email firstname.lastname@example.org or call us at (646) 770-7206.

-Your donation will entitle you to membership in the Legacy Society, a group of special supporters who offer their vision and commitment to the future of our planet and of the Center.
+Your donation will entitle you to membership in the Owls Club, a group of special supporters who offer their vision and commitment to the future of our planet and of the Center.
 Whether you wish to leave us your real property or name us in your life-insurance policy, your bequest gift will help ensure the continued strength of our programs and will make your voice for wildlife heard well into the next century.
 There are many types of bequests.
 Please click here to learn more about what one might be right for you and get sample language to include in your bequest.

 Once you have chosen the most appropriate type of bequest for your legacy gift, please supply your attorney or other advisor with the following information: